On-the-Fly Fusion of Large Language Models and Machine Translation: Analysis

 \subsection{Document Context}

-ICL added static translation examples to the prompt.
-Here we prompt the LLM with the previous source sentences from the same document and translations of that source context (as produced by the model).
-This should allow the LLM to enforce consistency across sentences and allow it to better translate phenomena that requires document-level context such as pronoun disambiguation.
+For document or discourse input---such as TED talks---where the previous translated sentences are often relevant to the sentence to be translated, it may be better to provide the previous sentences and their translation.
+This contrasts with few-shot prompting where sentences pairs are high quality translations written by humans but are drawn from the validation so may not be relevant to the sentence at hand.
+Using sentence pairs from the same document should allow the LLM to enforce consistency across sentences and allow it to better translate phenomena that requires document-level context such as pronoun disambiguation.

-\autoref{fig:ted100.context} shows the TED-100 results of \textsc{Comet-22} score against the number of shots or context sentences.
-Prompting the LLM with context outperforms few shot prompting and the ensemble with context (solid orange line) to outperform all variants of ensembling and LLMs with context or few-shots, as well as the MT model. \textit{Conditioning on the model's own previous outputs from the same document context outperforms few shot prompting with the human references of less related sentences.}
+\autoref{fig:ted100.context} shows the \textsc{Comet-22} score against the number of sentence pairs in the prompt on the TED-100 test set.
+Prompting the LLM with document context outperforms few-shot prompting and the ensemble with context (solid orange line) to outperform all variants of ensembling and LLMs with context or few-shots, as well as the MT model. \textit{Conditioning on the model's own previous outputs from the same document context outperforms few-shot prompting with the human references of less related sentences.}

 Prior work found that document level-specific evaluation is required to evaluate document level phenomena \cite{laubli-etal-2018-machine,toral-etal-2018-attaining,vernikos-etal-2022-embarrassingly}.
-To this end, we use CTXPro \cite{wicks2023identifying}, a specialized test suite which evaluates the translation accuracy of targeted words, given the document context.
+To this end, we use CTXPro \cite{wicks-post-2023-identifying}, a specialized test suite which evaluates the translation accuracy of targeted words, given the document context.

 \autoref{tab:CTXPro.accuracy} shows accuracy for various phenomena on en-ru and en-de.
 Adding context improves accuracy in all-but-one test set.
 Ensembling with context has the highest accuracy in 4 of 7 models.
 See \autoref{sec:app_CTXPro.comet} for \textsc{Comet} on this data; the ensemble is always best.
 So, when balancing \textsc{Comet} and CTXPro accuracy, the ensemble is best.